ckjpdx/angular-tiny-anthems/README.md

 11:24am
 But this only works some of the time.
 The first time the page loads it works, until the server is relaunched, then it breaks.
 If the imports on the LogonComponent ts file change, it works again, until relaunched, when it breaks.

+11:40am
+Eventually google turned up a post about a similar issue that was a result of an outdated Angularfire version.
+After several attempts to get the new version with npm, angularfire2@5.0.0-rc.6 finally installed.
+This also required changing some imports to use deprecated libraries in Angularfire.

 #### Solution: firebase not defined